TXNM Energy, Inc. research snapshot

 Utility fundamental re-entry

-If the Blackstone deal is definitively blocked, wait for TXNM to settle at a normal utility valuation (14x to 22x TTM earnings).
-Re-evaluate based on organic rate base growth, NM and TX regulatory climate, dividend sustainability, and capital spending plans.
+If the Blackstone deal is definitively blocked, wait for TXNM to settle at a normal utility valuation.
+Re-evaluate based on organic rate base growth, the approved TNMP rate case, the NM and TX regulatory climate, dividend sustainability, and the updated 2026 to 2030 capital plan of $10.2 billion.

 Do not buy immediately after deal failure.
 Allow time for forced seller liquidation and analyst downgrades to clear.
 Use a predefined maximum position size based on utility sector allocation.